Harassment and sexual misconduct

 SOAS is a compassionate community, committed to creating a safe environment that respects and embraces our individual differences.

-The University does not tolerate bullying, harassment, victimisation, hate or sexual misconduct within our community.
-It is our priority to ensure that every student and staff member is protected from harassment and sexual misconduct, and we are actively putting in place effective safeguards and preventative measures to ensure there is a clear understanding of what is considered harassment and sexual misconduct.
+The university does not tolerate bullying, harassment, discrimination, hate or sexual misconduct within our community.
+It is our priority to ensure that every student and staff member is protected from harassment and sexual misconduct, and the information on this page sets out:

 Definitions